Reception opening hours: 8.00am – 6.30pm, Monday to Friday. Call 01948 860 205

 Out Hours: 6.30pm – 8.00am and all weekend.
 Call NHS 111

 We would like to remind all our patients that Malpas Surgery is open to support your medical needs.
+We continue to offer both telephone and face to face appointments according to what is clinically appropriate:

 These are for: